Food and Farm Council of Riley County and City of Manhattan

 Food Security Scholar

-“Thank you for giving me the opportunity to work and learn from you through the Food and Farm Council diversity, equity and inclusion work.
+“Thank you for giving me the opportunity to work and learn from you through the Food and Farm Council community engagement work.
 This has been one of my favorite experiences in Manhattan, and has been one of, if not the best, learning and growth opportunities I've had to date.
 You've been a fantastic mentor and I am excited to keep working with you!”

 K-State Student